jslick20/Resturant-Tinder/README.md

    node index.js
    ```
 4. The front‑end can be implemented with your choice of framework (React, React Native, etc.).

+### API Overview

+- `GET /restaurants` - Fetch top restaurants for a location.
+- `POST /friends/add` - Add two users as friends.
+- `GET /friends/:userId` - Get a user's friends.
+- `POST /sessions` - Start a session and retrieve restaurants.
+- `POST /sessions/:id/swipe` - Submit a swipe; returns a match flag when all participants like the same place.

 This is a minimal starting point.
 Feel free to extend it with user accounts, persistent storage, and real‑time updates.